-Considering the corporate framework, the main sphere in which the risk of corruption could exist MARR's participation in public tender procedures, disciplined by a specific procedure of the Quality Management System entitled "Contract Review" and entrusted to a special office at the Company's registered office (the Public Bodies and Contracts Office).
+Considering the corporate framework, the main sphere in which the risk of corruption could exist MARR's participation in public tender procedures, disciplined by a specific procedure of the Quality Management System

 Within this sphere, it must be noted that should the offence of corruption be committed by a director and/or Company representative, the Company, under Art.
 80 of Legislative Decree no. 50/2016 (the so-called Public Contracts Code), could be excluded from participating in tender procedures.